 In primetime, June through August, it is often possible to land up to 35 fish per day, per boat.
 Experienced captains and huge numbers of pelagic game fish have made ports such as Cabo San Lucas, Mazatlan, and Zihuatanejo internationally famous.

-On the Caribbean Coast, huge numbers of Atlantic sailfish congregate in the spring – April through June, as well as other game fish such as wahoo and dorado making Illa Mujeres and Cozumel renown destinations for sport fishermen.
+On the Caribbean Coast, huge numbers of Atlantic sailfish congregate in the spring – through April through June, as well as other game fish such as wahoo and dorado making Illa Mujeres and Cozumel renowned destinations for sport fishermen.

 North Western Region

 State of Sinaloa, northeast, west, and northwest of El Fuerte, respectively, are Presa Huites, Presa Miguel Hidalgo, and Presa Josefa Ortiz de Domingues.
 This area is very popular for hunting Canada goose, various duck species (canvasback, mallard, pintail, redhead, teal, widgeon, and others), quail, and white-wing dove.

 In the Culiacan vicinity, swarms of Geese, ducks, doves, quail, and blue pigeons are abundant in huge quantities.
 Local hunters welcome hunters to help keep the population down.

 In the Mazatlan area, just due north, the Presa Comedero area is a popular hunting spot for a wide variety of games, including pintail ducks, gadwall, bluebill, brandt, widgeon, cinnamon teal, green-winged teal, bluewing, dove, quail, deer, and wild pig.

 Many other areas in the Northwestern Region of Mexico offer tremendous opportunities for hunting Mexico.

 North Eastern Region